muratk3n/thirdwave/en/tweets/2020/week8a.md

 Yeah u cld go the other direction, start from QM, using entaglement, like Mark Van Raamsdonk, and through wormhole similarity, construct spacetime based on some ideas from Hawk, t Hooft.
-But then QM entang is assumed as given.
-Where TF does that come from?
+But then isn't entanglement assumed as given?

 *2020-2-17 10:57:34*